arikhativa/webserv/README.md

-# Webserv
+# Webserv 🖥️

-# Not Ready Yet :)

 Webserv is a project developed as part of the curriculum at 42 School.
-It is a basic HTTP server implementation that supports static and dynamic content, and handles GET and POST requests.
+It is a basic HTTP server implementation that supports static and dynamic content, and handles GET POST and DELETE requests.

-## Table of Contents
+## Table of Contents 📑

 - [Features](#features)
 - [Installation](#installation)